Tempe Sister Cities believes that engendering international goodwill starts with providing assistance to pressing needs.

 Protecting and Empowering Women and Children

-Tempe Sister Cities has brought leaders from Timbuktu to Tempe to collaborate on ways to elevate the status of women and children and provide them with resources.
+Tempe Sister Cities has brought leaders from Timbuktu to Tempe to collaborate on ways to elevate the status of women and children and to provide them with resources.
 These have included:

-- Sewing machines provided in a partnership project with the U.S. Embassy in Bamako.
+• Sewing machines provided in a partnership project with the U.S. Embassy in Bamako.

-Tempe Sister Cities has raised funds for the Women and Children’s Center, educational seminars to prevent the dangerous and painful practice of female circumcision, and to teach women to sew on hand-and-foot-powered machines.
+• Funds for the Women and Children’s Center, which offered educational seminars to prevent the dangerous and painful practice of female circumcision, and to teach women to sew on hand-and-foot-powered machines.

 Enabling Self-sufficient Survival with the GOAT & SHEEP FUND